 HS French Flint specialise in supplying glass bottles and jars to the Food and Beverage industry and they say on their website “over 70% of our glass bottles and jars are made in the U.K.” with the rest being imported.
 Trade only.
 No country of origin information is given against individual products on their website so you will need to ask for British made – http://www.frenchflint.com

-H&O Plastics are a UK manufacturer of plastic containers such as buckets, screw top plastic containers, jerry cans, etc. On their website they have a logo with the words “UK Manufacturer”.
-However, country of origin is not given against individual products on their website and no information is given on their website to indicate of all or only some of their products are UK made and as such you will need to ask before buying.
-Trade and retail – http://buybuckets.co.uk
+H&O Plastics (RL Plastics Ltd) of Merseyside are a UK manufacturer of plastic containers such as buckets, pails, screw top plastic containers, plastic jerry cans, large plastic containers with clip on lids, UN Containers, heavy duty buckets with lids, UN Approved Open Top Drums, wet wipe containers and lids with inserts, tamper evident containers, side handle buckets, fire buckets, etc. On their website they have a logo with the words “UK Manufacturer”.
+However, country of origin is not given against individual products on their website and no information is given on their website to indicate if all or only some of their products are UK made and as such you will need to ask before buying.
+Trade and retail, small and large quantities and no minimum order (you can order just one item if you like).
+All of H&O Plastics’ products are made from food grade material and are heavy duty.
+Products do appear to be made in the UK, for example they describe their plastic fire buckets as “Manufactured at our Birkenhead production site” – http://buybuckets.co.uk

 Kingsley Plastics supply GRP (Glass Reinforced Plastic) Kiosks, GRP Covers, GRP Cabinets, GRP Enclosures and Gas Meter Boxes to the Gas, Electrical, Transport and Services Industries.
 They say on their website they have a “manufacturing HQ in North Devon, with additional GRP manufacturing bases in Somerset, Wales, and Scotland”.
 I don’t know whether all their products are UK made, although it appears so, so do check before buying – http://www.kingsleyplastics.co.uk